moretticb/moretticb.github.io/_posts/blog/2016-08-10-color-sensor-prototype-using-neural-networks.md

 ### Color recognition

-With the purpose of obtaining generalization with an MLP for a good recognition of RGB patterns, a training set (examples of colors with the desired output) must be presented to the network for the training step ([download][MLPLink] the implemented architecture to perform training).
-The training set used in this project is available at the project's [GitHub][ColorSensorRepo] repository.
+With the purpose of obtaining generalization with an MLP for a good recognition of RGB patterns, a training set (examples of colors with the desired output) must be presented to the network for the training step ([download][MLPGitHubLink]{:target="_blank"} the implemented architecture to perform training).
+The training set used in this project is available at the project's [GitHub][ColorSensorRepo]{:target="_blank"} repository.

 Generalization will happen in the domain that the training set comprises, so it is worth to pay attention to min and max values of each component of the space!
 Do not feed the network with patterns outside this domain, otherwise the output is not expected to work correctly.